rajikaimal/inq/README.md

 ### Configure

-- Create a repository to save notes
+- Create a repository to save notes (inq-notes)
 - Provide repository name to inq

 ```